sahilrajput03/cli-selector/readme.md

-# This is for something like selecting some options in the cli using node
+# Options selector for cli using node

 ## Install